 We are a provider of temporary labour solutions in various sectors within the UK labour market.
 We have our head office in Warrington in the UK.
-The Group has over 1,000 employees in the UK and operates primarily in the United Kingdom, with some overseas travel being undertaken by our employees as required.
+The Group has over 1,000 employees in the UK and operates primarily in the United Kingdom, with some overseas travel being undertaken by our employees as and when required.

 - Brookson Solutions Limited – an umbrella business supplying labour to various industries and sectors in the UK via recruitment businesses.

 - Brookson CIS Solutions Limited - an umbrella business supplying labour to various industries requiring Construction Industry Scheme registration in the UK via recruitment businesses.

 - Brookson Financial Limited – independent financial advisory services to temporary workers, personal service companies and micro-businesses in the UK.